 The AEP Staff Manual and AEP- Export Trader Guide contain "guiding instructions" for DTI users of the AEP system.
-General information on the operation of the Customs aspects of AEP can be obtained from the AEP Accounts Unit in Customs Division at ecustoms@revenue.ie.
+General information on the operation of the Customs aspects of AEP can be obtained from the AEP Accounts Unit in Customs Division.
+Queries can be sent by e-mail to ecustoms@revenue.ie.